jump-dev/Dualization.jl/docs/src/manual.md

 \end{align}
 ```

-note that the signal in front of the `P` matrix can be changed because `w` is free and the only other term depending in `w` is quadratic and symmetric.
+note that the sign in front of the `P` matrix can be changed because `w` is free and the only other term depending in `w` is quadratic and symmetric.
-This sign choice is interesint to keep the dual problem closer to the KKT conditions that reads as follows:
+The sign choice is interesting to keep the dual problem closer to the KKT conditions that reads as follows:

 \

-1. Primal Feasbility:
+1. Primal Feasibility:

 ```math
 A_i x + b_i \in \mathcal{C}_i , \ \ i = 1 \ldots m